-What is inflation and how is inflation measured?
+What is Inflation and How is Inflation Measured?

-Let’s say, five years ago you spent on average $1200 a month on general expenses such as rent, utilities, travel, food, clothing etc. How much does it cost you to have the same level of lifestyle today?
+Let’s say, five years ago you spent on average $1200 a month on general expenses such as rent, utilities, travel, food, clothing, etc. How much does it cost you to have the same level of lifestyle today?
 The most likely answer is more than $1200.
 Why?
-Generally, the cost of things go up over time – rent goes up, cost of food goes up, your gym membership goes up, the Netflix subscription goes up, and so on.
-However the price of some items and services, mostly related to technology, go down as well.
+Generally, the cost of things goes up over time – rent goes up, cost of food goes up, your gym membership goes up, the Netflix subscription goes up, and so on.
+However, the price of some items and services, mostly related to technology, go down as well.
 For example, you can get 2-3 times faster internet today for the same price as five years ago.
 You can get a bigger 4K TV for the same price as you’d have paid 5 years ago.
 You get the idea.

-So with these changes in prices over time, how do we keep track of overall ‘cost of living’ at a similar standard?
+So with these changes in prices over time, how do we keep track of the overall ‘cost of living’ at a similar standard?
 There’s no perfect way to measure that.
 However, we have a few widely accepted ways of measuring this change in ‘cost of living’.
 One popular method of estimating the cost of living is CPI – the Consumer Price Index.

 Consumer Price Index (CPI)